Serving Our Neighbors

 UGA-Tifton strives to exemplify the land-grant mission of the University of Georgia, “to teach, to serve, and to inquire into the nature of things.”
 We work toward this mission through teaching the next generation about agriculture, serving Georgians in local communities through the UGA Cooperative Extension Service and solving problems through research efforts.
 You can be part of our UGA-Tifton community in a variety of ways.
 Whether it is working with your local county Extension agent and 4-H, working on campus as a Young Scholar, or earning a bachelor's or master’s degree close to home in South Georgia, we value the opportunity to connect with you and serve you.

 The University of Georgia Tifton Campus brings advanced degrees from the state's flagship university closer to home for many students in South Georgia.
 Learn how to graduate from UGA-Tifton!

 The Young Scholars program allows local high school students to hold summer jobs on the Tifton Campus for six weeks.
 Each young scholar works with a mentor on a specified project.

 The Future Farmstead is an energy independent experimental farm and home/learning center dedicated to developing and demonstrating advanced technologies.
-Visitors can learn about living smart, net-zero energy homes, edible landscapes, gardening, agriculture, food preservation, and more.
+Visitors can learn about living smart, net-zero energy homes, edible landscapes, gardening, agriculture, and more.